vivien-walter/hpymon/README.md

 ![Custom display manager](https://github.com/vivien-walter/hpymon/blob/main/sources/main/resources/base/help/display_manager.png)

 In this interface, similar to the server manager, you can chose to **Edit** or **Delete** any of the custom displays currently stored in HPyMon memory.

+## Troubleshooting

+The following note(s) should be taken into consideration while using HPyMon:

+* HPyMon has only been tested on HPC servers managed using the **Slurm** scheduler.
+While it should be versatile enough to be used with other scheduler, they have not been tested and might require some adjustments.